 • How do they do that?
 It’s simple, RE is not controlled, licensed, or regulated here like it is in the US or Canada.
 All you need to do is set up an SA, print up some business cards, open a website, and rent an office somewhere and hang a real estate sign outside with a familiar US-sounding name on it.
 Can a surfer become a real estate agent is a stupid question, he just becomes.

 • Dana, I think that you are making things more difficult than they really are… I am a Real Estate Agent.
 There, I am now officially a real estate agent!

 • Verify the credentials of the person you are dealing with.
 Get references from people you trust.
-Beware if the person is too smooth.
+Beware of the person who is too smooth.
 Pray a lot.
 Carry a rabbit’s foot. lol (Oh, no!
 Forget the rabbit’s foot.
 That’s too gross!).
-There’s really no way you can absolutely protect yourself from an unscrupulous RE agent or anyone else.
+There’s really no way you can absolutely protect yourself from an unscrupulous Realtor® or anyone else.
 Just do as much checking as you can and be prepared to be taken once in a while.

 This last comment is really the only sensible one.
 It is incredibly surprising that, besides the fact that you need to be a legal resident with a working permit, nobody questions the fact that you need to be knowledgeable about Costa Rica real estate.

 Having a real estate license from Michigan or Florida is not enough.
 Besides the fact that you need to speak reasonable Spanish.